dongjwOU/boot-camps/version-control/git/remote/Readme.md

 **NOTE** Public repos have public licences **by default**.
 If you don't want to share (in the most liberal sense) your stuff with the world, pay github money for private repos, or host your own.
+If you have an academic affiliation you can get a *student account*, by going to github's [edu page](https://github.com/edu).
+You can get a free *micro* account, which allows you to maintain a few *private* repos, that are not shared with the world.

 ## github pasword